 Part of the class of drugs called antihypertensives, there are actually two types of Clonidine on the market.
 Catapres which is Clonidine hydrochloride or Clonidine hcl works by altering nerve impulses in the brain, which allows blood vessels to relax and let blood pass through them more easily, which lowers blood pressure.
 Kapvay is an extended-release version of Clonidine designed to help treat attention deficit hyperactivity disorder or ADHD either alone or paired with other drugs.
 Either version does have a sedative quality to them, which can help a user achieve a twilight high type feeling.
 Clonidine can also be used to help people who are dealing with an addiction to opiates such as heroin, however, it does have the ability to lower the person’s blood pressure so it is not the top choice.

+Clonidine has the potential for abuse and most often is abused in conjunction with other drugs including heroin, opiates, and methadone.
 When a doctor prescribes Clonidine they will typically begin with a dosage of 0.1mg to be taken when waking up in the morning and at bedtime.
 This dosage can be upped to 0.2mg or even 0.6mg depending on the person’s responsiveness to the drug.
-Because it is designed to regulate high blood pressure, when prescribed it should be taken even when feeling okay.
+Because it is designed to regulate high blood pressure when prescribed it should be taken even when feeling okay.
 It comes in transdermal patch or pill form, and should not be crushed or chewed because of its time-release aspect.
 On the street, Clonidine is known under the names that most sedatives are: chill pills, downers, candy, sleeping pills, or tranks.

 Side Effects of Clonidine